 Screens around pools and lanais let homeowners in Florida enjoy being outdoors without dealing with insects, wildlife, or debris.
 However, the screens can develop an unsightly green or black color from frequent exposure to moisture from the pool and Florida's humid climate.

 Several culprits cause the discoloration of lanai and pool cage screens, including:

 - Algae: Algae is another group of organisms that prefers a damp and dark environment.
 It lives in soil and releases spores into the air, which eventually sticks to outdoor surfaces, like screens.
 If your screen enclosures have dark gray or black streaks, it’s likely black algae.

 How to Clean Your Lanai & Pool Cage Screens Properly

 Homeowners can follow several cleaning methods to restore their lanai and pool cage screens to their original color.

 - Soap and Water: The simplest and gentlest way to clean the enclosure is with soapy water and a soft-bristle brush.
 It’s a time-consuming process, but it’s highly effective and doesn’t damage the screen.
 Be sure to scrub both sides of the enclosure.

 - Power Washing: A quick way to remove buildups is with a pressure washer.
-Start on the lowest setting to prevent screen damage and blast away most of the mold or algae.
+Start on the lowest setting to prevent screen damage and blast away most of the algae.
 With power washing, you may need to spot-clean leftover traces of grime.

 What to Do if Your Lanai or Pool Cage Screen Gets Damaged